Families Of The Disappeared: A Search For Loved Ones Held In China's Xinjiang Region

 Uighurs and Kazakhs, the overwhelmingly Muslim ethnic minorities in Xinjiang, constitute more than half the region's population, but they make up less than 1 percent of China's entire population.
 In 2016, after China suffered several terrorist attacks blamed on Uighur separatists, Chinese leader Xi Jinping appointed a new party secretary of Xinjiang, who transformed the region into one of the world's most tightly controlled police states.

-Chen Quanguo , who oversaw a proliferation of police stations in China's region of Tibet while serving as party secretary there, has used the same playbook in Xinjiang.
+Chen Quanguo, who oversaw a proliferation of police stations in China's region of Tibet while serving as party secretary there, has used the same playbook in Xinjiang.
 Security cameras were suddenly installed, capturing all corners of the region's cities, and police stations were built every few blocks, with officers routinely demanding IDs from passersby.

 Around the same time, a number of prominent Uighur officials in Xinjiang began writing "loyalty letters" to the Chinese Communist Party, published in state-run newspapers, stating their unflinching support for Chinese rule and policies in Xinjiang.

 "It just came out of the blue," recalls Alim Seytoff, director of the Uighur language service at Radio Free Asia in Washington, D.C.
-The organization is funded by the U.S. Government and is broadcast globally over shortwave radio.
+The organization is funded by the U.S. government and is broadcast globally over shortwave radio.

-Thanks to a wide rage of local connections in Xinjiang, Seytoff's team of ethnic Uighur reporters often breaks news developments in the region.
-Seytoff says he and his colleagues first learned of the re-education camps in April of 2017, soon after the loyalty letter campaign.
+Thanks to a wide range of local connections in Xinjiang, Seytoff's team of ethnic Uighur reporters often breaks news developments in the region.
+Seytoff says he and his colleagues first learned of the re-education camps in April 2017, soon after the loyalty letter campaign.

 "It was shocking," he recalls.
 "A large number of people in different towns were being detained not for committing any crimes, but simply because someone had a beard, or had a beard a couple of years ago, or someone's wife wore a long dress a few years back, or some people were just gathering to talk about a religious teaching."